sriup/generic_automation_framework/ReadMe.md

 ## Introduction ##

-This is a generic framework for Automation Testing using Selenium WebDriver, Java and TestNG.
+This is a generic genericframework for Automation Testing using Selenium WebDriver, Java and TestNG.
-This framework is based on Page Object Model (POM) and TestNG.
-The framework will help in automating web based UI applications and API testing.
-This plug-and-play framework can be used for both API and UI testing.
+This genericframework is based on Page Object Model (POM) and TestNG.
+The genericframework will help in automating web based UI applications and API testing.
+This plug-and-play genericframework can be used for both API and UI testing.
 ## Requirements ##

 <details>
     <summary>Mandatory requirements</summary>
-The minimum configuration that is required to use this framework is
+The minimum configuration that is required to use this genericframework is

 * Java 13
 * 8+ gb RAM (Windows)